List of Golden Kamuy episodes

-Four original video animations (OVAs) have been produced.
+Four original animation DVDs (OADs) have been produced.
 The first, based on the manga's "Barato" arc, was released on DVD in a bundle with the manga's 15th Japanese volume on September 19, 2018.
 The second was released with the manga's 17th Japanese volume on March 19, 2019.
 The third, based on the "Monster" arc, was released with the manga's 19th Japanese volume on September 19, 2019.
 The fourth, based on the "Shiton Animal Record" arc, was bundled with the 23rd manga volume on September 18, 2020.
 Golden Dōga Gekijō is a series of 25-second long animated shorts directed by Kenshirō Morii and produced by DMM.futureworks and W-Toon Studio, that premiered on YouTube on April 16, 2018.